 In his own words, he has missed 9,000 shots in his career.
 He was devastated when he was kicked out of his school team in the sophomore year.
 Even as he claims to have lost 300 games, it has never deterred him from performing better.
 Today, he is among the most revered players of all times.

 Success and failure are a part of life.
-These celebs tell us how to nurture the failures and learn from them.
+These famous failures tell us how to nurture the failures and learn from them.
 Theirs is not a tale of glamour and success alone.
 These are stories of courage and hope and winning.
 And there are many people around the world who are learning from failure examples of these celebs!